Orchestral Manoeuvres in the Dark: 2013–2019: Return to prominence

-In 2018, OMD published a book titled Pretending to See the Future, which is a first-person "autobiography" about the band.
+In 2018, OMD published an official book titled Pretending to See the Future, which is a first-person "autobiography" about the band.
 It mixed fan-submitted memories with commentary from McCluskey, Humphreys, Cooper, Holmes, and Kershaw.
 For people who pre-ordered the book on PledgeMusic, they received a limited-edition flexi-disc containing a previously unheard demo of "Messages" from 1978.

 As part of OMD's 40th-anniversary celebrations, they embarked on a UK and European tour in 2019.
 The band won "Group of the Year" and "Live Act of the Year" in the 2019 Classic Pop Reader Awards.
 A retrospective deluxe box set titled Souvenir was also released.
 The 40th anniversary collection includes the band's forty singles, including a new release titled "Don't Go".
 It also contains 22 previously unreleased recordings from the group's archive, selected and mixed by Paul Humphreys.
 Two audio live shows (one from 2011 and one from 2013) are also included, together with two DVDs bringing together two more live concerts (Drury Lane in 1981 and Sheffield City Hall in 1985) plus Crush – The Movie, and various BBC TV performances from Top of the Pops, The Old Grey Whistle Test and Later... with Jools Holland.